alanreid/bravia/README.md

 Control your Sony Bravia TV using nodejs.

+#####Warning: I moved, so no longer have a Bravia TV and unfortunately I can't maintain this project anymore :( I will do my best to help out with any issues, but I won't be able to reproduce them.

 ### One time setup
 * Turn on your TV
 * Find your TV's IP address